-I’ve previously written about mistakes companies make with website optimisation where I outlined some fundamental errors that some organisations make with implementing digital optimisation programs.
-I have also written about strategies for successful conversion rate optimisation programs.
-But I’ve not looked at strategies from a clever/stupid perspective before.
+I’ve previously written about conversion rate optimisation strategy mistakes where I outlined some fundamental errors that some organisations make with implementing digital optimisation programs.
+I have also written about conversion rate optimisation strategy used by successful companies.
+But here I bring them together to look at conversion rate optimisation strategies from a clever/stupid perspective.

 Really clever – sounds stupid:

 Do you need a user acceptance testing (UAT) team?
 Not if you ask your developers to test their own changes to make sure they get them right first time and then A/B test the change before they are fully rolled out.
 This makes developers more accountable as they can’t rely on the UAT team to identify bugs.

 Take most of the control for tactical changes to your sites away from the highest paid person opinion’s (HiPPO) and committees by agreeing to use online experiments to inform teams about the effectiveness of proposed changes.